OktaySavdi/istio-kubernetes/Timeout_Example/readme.md

 We will distribute load with timeout within the scope of istio-example

+The default timeout for HTTP requests is 15 seconds.
+This makes sure that the services won’t wait for a long time waiting for a response or the service will be failed during a defined time.

 This sample includes three versions(v1,v2,v3) of a simple helloworld service that returns its project version when called.
 It can be used as a test service when experimenting with version routing.

 This service is also used to demonstrate  timeout deployments working in conjunction.
 See timeout deployments using Istio.
 Code repo for image [github\dotnet-example](https://github.com/OktaySavdi/dotnet-example)